OpenDroneMap/docs/source/using.rst

                         0
   --use-fixed-camera-params
-                        Turn off camera parameter optimization during bundler --opensfm-processes <positive integer>
+                        Turn off camera parameter optimization during bundler --max-concurrency <positive integer>
-                        The maximum number of processes to use in dense reconstruction.
-Default: <num cpus>
+                        The maximum number of processes to use in various processes.
+Peak memory requirement is ~1GB per thread and 2 megapixel image resolution.
+Default: 4 --depthmap-resolution <positive float>
-  --opensfm-depthmap-resolution <positive float>
-                        Resolution of the depthmaps.
+                        Controls the density of the point cloud by setting the resolution of the depthmap images.
 Higher values take longer to compute but produce denser point clouds.
-Default:
-                        640
+                        Default: 640
   --opensfm-depthmap-min-consistent-views <integer: 2 <= x <= 9>
                         Minimum number of views that should reconstruct a point for it to be valid.
 Use lower values if your